mdelapenya/cansino/README.md

 The execution flow is defined by a CLI, written with [Cobra](https://github.com/spf13/cobra), having two main commands:

 - `chase`, which will process all events in all the agendas
+- `chase [-r|--region "Madrid"]`, which will process all events in all agendas for an specific region.
 - `get [-d|--date 2020-04-14]`, which will process all events in all agendas in a specific day.
 If the date is equals to the string "Today", then it will use _Now()_.
 - `get [-r|--region "Madrid"]`, which will process all events in all agendas for an specific region.
 If the region is not supported by the tool (_see bellow_), the program will abort.
 If the region is equals to `"all"`, then all supported regions will be processed.